Padres, Nats recall harrowing scene after shots outside park

 “The situation changed immediately,” Tatis said.
 “There’s no longer players, fans.
 I feel like everybody’s just people, human beings trying to be secure.”

 The game was halted then and completed on Sunday, with the Padres finishing off a 10-4 win.
-The teams were then set to play the regularly scheduled game.
+Washington won 8-7 in the regularly scheduled game.

-The shooting, an exchange of gunfire between people in two cars, left three people injured, according to Ashan Benedict, the Metropolitan Police Department’s executive assistant police chief.
-One of the people who was shot was a woman who was attending the game and who was struck while she was outside the stadium, he said Saturday night.
-Her injuries weren’t considered life-threatening.

-Two people who were in one of the cars later walked into a local hospital with gunshot wounds and were being questioned by investigators, Benedict said, and the extent of their injuries wasn’t immediately clear.
-Investigators were still trying to locate the second vehicle involved in the shooting.
+The games went on without incident, quite a contrast from the previous night.

-As the shots rang out, Nationals manager Davey Martinez was making sure his players were safe.
+As the shots rang out, Nationals manager Dave Martinez was making sure his players were safe.

 “Then I started worrying about their families and trying to do the best I could to get them down to the players,” Martinez said.
 “And I started worrying about the fans as well.”